Best Stability Running Shoes Reviewed & Tested

 - High wear areas are constructed with AHAR high abrasion compound

-- Gel cushioning provides added comfort and shock absorption
+- Gel cushioning provides added comfort and extra shock absorption

 - The fit is a bit tighter than the previous version